Maantol/ConnectiCarV2/RaspberryPiScripts/README.md

 ### Architecture / Code structure
 - `main.py`: Running main process loop
 - `can_reader.py`: CAN bus data reading
-- `serial_handler.py`: (Reads GPS & signal strength), currently disabled due to possibly changing the modem in the future
+- `serial_handler.py`: Reads GPS & signal strength, GPS currently unused due to possibly changing the modem in the future due to issues with the current configuration.
 - `mqtt_publisher.py`: Formatting and publishing MQTT messages

-### Contents of the scripts / scripts + usage?
+### Contents of the scripts

 - `main.py`:
     - Reads signal strength (& GPS) values using `serial_handler.py`
     - Reads data from CAN bus using `can_reader.py`
     - Filters out messages currently "unknown" in the dbc file
     - Formats the data into JSON and sends it to telegraf using `mqtt_publisher.py`
-    - Test mode using saved .json dump for testing without physical can connection
+    - Test/Simulation mode using saved .json dump for testing & development without physical CAN connection and gps signal.

 - `can_reader.py`:
     - Reads the data stream from car's CAN bus in real-time